NathanaelSuarez/NathanaelSuarez.github.io/README.md

 This is my website.
-I used it to plan my food with a genetic algorithm
+It's real and legit